elevy99927/Jenkins-k8s/Part1-package-manager/01-maven/README.md

 # Maven Lab and Documentation

 ## Overview

 This section focuses on Maven, a powerful build automation tool primarily used for Java projects.
 Maven simplifies project management by using a standardized project object model (POM) and a declarative approach to building and managing dependencies.

 [Learn more about Maven](https://maven.apache.org/)

 ---

+## What is Maven?

+Maven is a build automation tool that simplifies the process of managing a project's lifecycle, dependencies, and configurations.
+It uses a standardized Project Object Model (POM) file, `pom.xml`, which contains the project’s metadata, dependencies, plugins, and build configurations.

+### Key Features of Maven:
+1. Dependency Management: Automatically download and manage libraries your project requires.
+2. Build Lifecycle Management: Automate tasks like compilation, packaging, testing, and deployment.
+3. Repository Management: Retrieve dependencies from central or custom repositories.
+4. Extensibility: Use plugins to add functionality to your builds.

+---